universal-meaning-map/docs/readme.md

 `Pseudo Interplanetary mind-map` is a proof a concept to play, understand and validate the previous assumptions.
 While the technical part is complex, there are a lesser amount of unknowns than its conceptual counterpart.
 That means that the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions.

-This also implies that this software is mostly for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.

 ## Overview
+> This software is mostly for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.

 The following repositories compose the project:

-`abstractions-template`: This is a template that users can use to play around and generate content.
+- `abstractions-template`: This is a template that users can use to play around and generate content.
 To be able to play with complex information without having to build a special editor for it the `abstractions` repo is built around `VS Code` in combination with `Foam` and a set of `Snippets` and guidelines to help to format and manage the content in a particular way.
-`pipmm-cli`: An NPM package that helps to manipulate and compile the `abstractions` repo into the newly defined format, as well as to upload, serve and visualize them.
+- `pipmm-cli`: An NPM package that helps to manipulate and compile the `abstractions` repo into the newly defined format, as well as to upload, serve and visualize them.
-`pipmm-client`: A Flutter project to render the contents. `pipmm-cli`  uses it `pipmm-server`: A simple Node server that plays the role of a node in the system. `pipmm-cli` uses it `docs` (this repo): Most of the conceptual development is being dog fed in several users `abstractions` repositories, the system is currently too unstable serve as documentation itself, although that is the ultimate goal.
+- `pipmm-client`: A Flutter project to render the contents. `pipmm-cli`  uses it
+- `pipmm-server`: A simple Node server that plays the role of a node in the system. `pipmm-cli` uses it
+- `docs` (this repo): Most of the conceptual development is being dog fed in several users `abstractions` repositories, the system is currently too unstable serve as documentation itself, although that is the ultimate goal.
 The purpose of `pipmm-docs` is therefore to be a stable reference for the project in the meantime.

 ## Installation (WIP)